of synthetic drug addiction

-As the addiction advances, the symptoms, signs and consequences will become more pronounced.
-Despite the fact that synthetic drug abuse is destroying you or your loved one’s health, relationships and life, it will be difficult or undesirable to stop.
-The synthetic drug of choice will have taken control at this point and bargaining, threatening and pleading does not make a difference.
+As the addiction advances, the symptoms, signs, and consequences will become more pronounced.
+Despite the fact that synthetic drug abuse is destroying you or your loved one’s health, relationships, and life, it will be difficult or undesirable to stop.
+The synthetic drug of choice will have taken over at this point and bargaining, threatening, and pleading does not make a difference.

 Learning more about the signs, symptoms and consequences of continued synthetic drug abuse can assist you in your endeavors to seek help for yourself or a loved one.
 The knowledge you gain helps you to become more aware of what signs and symptoms to watch for and how to handle interactions with a loved one to avoid enabling behaviors.
 Even though your loved one may not be receptive to talking about his or her drug problem, discussing it in a non-threatening way can pave the way toward eventual acceptance of the need for help.